 Students in Preschool thru 8th grade will create a one-of-a-kind piece for the highest bidder to take home.

-Artwork will be displayed at Together as One, bidding starting at $50.
+Artwork will be displayed at Ante Up for Audubon, bidding starting at $50.

-Thank you to Ms. Ashley Smith who devoted her talents and time to bringing these classroom collaborative art projects to fruition.
+Thank you to Mr. Hill who devoted his talents and time to bringing these classroom collaborative art projects to fruition.

 Friends of Audubon (FoA or Friends) is a 501(c)3, all-volunteer, parent-run organization that was established in 2006 for the sole purpose of raising money to support Audubon School.
 Audubon parents provide the majority of donations received by Friends; however, Audubon is lucky enough to have amazing community support that is very generous to Friends.